rerun-io/rerun-docs/docs/getting-started/quickstart.md

 Try each of the following:
  * Drag the camera image and zoom in on one of the stickers
  * Rotate the 3D point cloud
- * Right-click and drag a square to see a zoomed-in region of the plot
+ * Right-click and drag a rectangle to see a zoomed-in region of the plot
  * Double-click in each of the views to return them to default

 ## Navigating the timeline
-So far, we have only been exploring data at a single point in time.
+So far, we have only been exploring data from a single point in time.
 However, if you look at the Timeline panel at the bottom of the window, you will see a series of white dots.
 Each of those dots represents a piece of data that was logged at a different point in time.
-In fact, if you hover over the dot, the context popup will give you more information about the specific thing that was logged at that point in time.
+In fact, if you hover over the dot, the context popup will give you more information about the specific thing that was logged.

 ### Changing the time slider
 To change the position on the timeline, simply grab the time indicator and pull it to the point in time you are